Trees

 Find a SDCI Registered Tree Service Provider

 View the list of SDCI registered tree service providers.
-The City of Seattle requires that all tree work on private property, including removal, major pruning, or consulting services must be conducted by a SDCI registered tree service provider.
+The City of Seattle requires that all commercial tree work on private property, including removal, reportable work, or consulting services be conducted by a SDCI registered tree service provider.

 Find a SDOT Registered Tree Service Provider